rodssantos/Jarvis-Home-Server-Build-Log/02_Architecture/Architecture.md

-# Jarvis Home Server Architecture
+# FYNO Private Home AI Architecture

 This document describes the architecture of the **Jarvis Home AI Server**, a self-hosted platform designed to provide: